JasperArneberg/ECE281_CE1/README.md

 # Analysis

-The output from the circuit matches the expected result from the truth table of A*B'+B*C.
+The waveform output of the simulated circuit matches the expected result from the truth table of A*B'+B*C.